davidefiocco/davidefiocco.github.io/_drafts/2020-07-11-debugging-containers-with-vs-code.md

     input_image = Image.open(io.BytesIO(binary_image)).convert("RGB")
 ```

-writing a few lines of code to perform an image resize as a preprocessing step, so to limit the size of the `input_image`, and feeding a `resized_image` to my PyTorch model instead:
+adding a few lines of code to perform an image resize, so to create a smaller `resized_image` to be fed to the PyTorch model:

 ```python
 def get_segments(model, binary_image, max_size=512):